 If you're repairing or replacing part of your rental after it's been damaged, you could be legally required to upgrade items like wiring or ventilation, says the International Risk Management Institute.
 This is because city or county codes may have changed since your property was originally built.
 This coverage may help reimburse you for those additional costs.

-Talk with your local agent to learn what optional coverages may be available and for help understanding how they may help protect you as a landlord.
+Talk with your insurance provider to learn what optional coverages may be available and for help understanding how they may help protect you as a landlord.

 What's usually not covered by landlord insurance?

-While landlord insurance may help pay for expenses stemming from a number of sudden and accidental losses, you'll likely find that some things are excluded from the policy's coverage.
+While landlord insurance may help pay for expenses stemming from a few sudden and accidental losses, you'll likely find that some things are excluded from the policy's coverage.
 A landlord policy may not cover: